 The most important principle governing how we approach the academic, social, and emotional development of students—"The Lowell Way”—is holding the utmost respect for them.
 In face-to-face interactions, it means being truly present, listening actively to understand each child’s thoughts and feelings, and responding with empathy.
 It means helping children develop the language to ask for what they need, build healthy relationships, and realize their own finest moments.

 Lowell's regard for children compels teachers to honor the process of learning and growth.
 Our energetic and insightful teachers embrace their roles as facilitators and guide students to take responsibility in their learning.
-Children develop positive self-esteem from doing; they are praised and supported at Lowell through descriptions of their work.
+Teachers set limits in a firm and friendly manner and expect children to be part of the solution when conflicts arise.
+Children develop positive self-esteem from doing; they are praised and supported at Lowell through descriptions of their work and actions.

-Lowell's approach to working with children—in particular, the language teachers use with children—is deeply influenced by the work of educator and child psychologist Haim Ginott (1922–1973)
+The language teachers use with children is deeply influenced by the work of educator and child psychologist Haim Ginott (1922–1973)

 .
 His book, Between Parent and Child